MCP LatAm Tools

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.

 Validates a Brazilian CPF (Cadastro de Pessoas Físicas) using the official Receita Federal checksum algorithm.
 Use this tool when processing Brazilian user registrations, invoices, tax forms, e-commerce orders, or any document requiring a valid Brazilian individual taxpayer number.
-Input must be 11 digits (with or without formatting like 123.456.789-09).
-Returns whether the CPF is valid and the cleaned CPF.
-Does not verify if the CPF exists in Receita Federal database.
+Input must be an 11-digit string (with or without formatting).
+Returns whether the CPF is mathematically valid, along with the cleaned CPF.
+Does not verify if the CPF exists in the Receita Federal database — only validates the format and checksum.

 | Name | Required | Description | Default |